rstott87/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch is used to efficiently write out two paths that match instead of writing out the entire URL each time.
 1. How would you explain form validation to someone who has never programmed before?
+Validation is a way to ensure that the data was entered by a user is valid/pertinent.
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end to end testing is about testing an entire program while mimicking user behavior and input.
 ## Instructions

 ### Task 1: Project Set Up